Goldenwere/goldenwere.com/README.md

 Github Actions is configured to build `/dist` to AWS on push to `main`. `/content` must be syncronized manually.

 ## Content API
+"Content" is defined as the text, images, and other information displayed by the framework, in addition to theme stylesheets that apply branding to the framework.
+Content is set up primarily in a `.gitignored` `/content` folder using YML files to update this information independently from the CI/CD framework (e.g. updating information about games, credits, etc.) and to make the framework itself more re-usable, open-source, and independent of branding.
+YML files for each view (i.e. `/src/views`) have associated modals to adhere to.

-The following content definitions are required/assumed by the node project in order to load properly.
+The following content definitions are required (or assumed but optional) by the framework in order to load properly.

 ### `/content/meta/favicon.ico`
 Where the favicon for the site is stored.